-Since 2020, our lives have drastically been digitised, for better and for worse.
+Since 2020, our lives have drastically been digitised.
 Whether we are suffering from Zoom fatigue to questionable impulse purchases – day to day activities are now taking place online and that includes retail virtual appointments.

 In this article, we’ll talk about the impact of online appointments and whether they’ll redefine the future of retail shopping.